MJF 3D Printing Singapore

 Short for Fused Deposition Modeling, FDM is one of the most commonly adopted additive manufacturing technologies today due to its low cost and efficiency.

-SLS is a powder-based 3D printing technology suitable for building parts that require complex geometries and high durability.
+SLS is a powder-based 3D printing technology suitable for building parts that require high durability and complex geometries as it does not need any form of support.